apoluekt/TFA2/doc/22_tfa_dalitz_fit_cached.md

   return _model
 ```

 The derived functions for toy MC generation, fitting and generation of the fit result is obtained from `model`.
+At the fitting step, the function `model(x)` is called only once for the data and normalisation samples (thus, the vectors of Breit-Wigner amplitudes and helicity terms are calculated only once).
+The functions returned by `model(x)` are then called at every minimisation step, reusing the chached information.

 In addition to what was done in the previous script, we also demonstrate how one can plot 1D projections of the fit result including plotting the individual components of the amplitude.
 First step is to generate a large toy MC data sample from the fitted model with the argument `components=True` that adds component weights to the dataset:
 ```python